 The West Greenville 45-Block Revitalization Area lies within the overall Redevelopment Area.
 The "45-Block" is a very specific strategy that has been implemented since 2003.
 This area can be defined as bounded to the north by Fifth Street, to the west by Bancroft Street, to the east by Albemarle Avenue and to the south by Fleming Street.
-These areas have been community development target areas for City of Greenville for more than ten (10) years.
+These areas have been community development target areas for City of Greenville for many years.
 Another location mentioned above is the area north of the Tar River.
-Since the flood of 1999, there has been a significant lack of investment within this zone of the city.
+Since the flood of 1999, there has been a lack of investment in this zone of the city.